DataDog/datadog-agent/README.md

    - `invoke rtloader.build -p 3` for Python3 only
    - `invoke rtloader.build -p 2,3` for both Python2 and Python3
 5. Build the agent with `invoke agent.build --build-exclude=systemd`.
-You can specify custome Python location for the agent (useful when using virtualenvs): `invoke agent.build --python-home-2=$GOPATH/src/github.com/DataDog/datadog-agent/venv2 --python-home-3=$GOPATH/src/github.com/DataDog/datadog-agent/venv3`.
+You can specify a custom Python location for the agent (useful when using virtualenvs): `invoke agent.build --python-home-2=$GOPATH/src/github.com/DataDog/datadog-agent/venv2 --python-home-3=$GOPATH/src/github.com/DataDog/datadog-agent/venv3`.